Phantom1003/obsidian-slide-note/README.md

 With this plugin you can write plaintext notes, and:

-- keep binding with the related information
+- keep binding with the slides
-- render the slide and your annotations together
+- render the slide and your graphic annotations together
 - make your notes decouple with the heavy tools

 This plugin is inspired by the [better-pdf](https://github.com/MSzturc/obsidian-better-pdf-plugin), but beyond rendering PDF pages.